colinch4/colinch4.github.io/_posts/2020/design-pattern/creational-patterns/2020-02-06-Abstract Factory Design Pattern.md

 ---
 layout: post
 title: "Abstract Factory Design Pattern"
 description: "Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
-A hierarchy that encapsulates: many possible "platforms", and the construction of a suite of "products".
-The  `new`  operator considered harmful."
+A hierarchy that encapsulates: many possible platforms, and the construction of a suite of products.
+The  new  operator considered harmful."
-date: 2020-02-06 13:00
+date: 2020-02-06 13:03
 tags: [디자인패턴]
 comments: true
 share: true